Eclipse Fever hit North America by 8-bit force!

 First off, just like any Photography discussion, we must talk kit.
 Even if it’s just cosmetic recasing and not really important to the topic at hand, that’s just what we do here.
-For this outdoor adventure, HPX used the original DMG (Dot Matrix Game) Gameboy release which was re-shelled at one point (possibly due to wear and tear from other photography sessions in nature) with a custom case and buttons from Gameboy Parts and Mods Supplier Kitch-Bent.
+For this outdoor adventure, zhx used the original DMG (Dot Matrix Game) Gameboy release which was re-shelled at one point (possibly due to wear and tear from gaming years of gaming, or other photography sessions in nature) with a custom case and buttons from Gameboy Parts and Mods Supplier Kitsch-Bent.
 Can’t forget about the Gameboy Camera either, which was released in several different colors to match the Gameboy “Play it Loud” line, wherein this Camera is the yellow one.

 One could say it’s an interesting exposure and a e s t h e t i c to modern photography with a different take to a minimalist perspective, but we’re sure zhx just thought it would be cool to take a picture of the eclipse with his Gameboy Camera.
 For more information, you can look at his Reddit Post and another writeup on Hackaday.